-And he and they and the film director Oliver Parker (the “St. Trinians” comedies, “Johnny English Reborn”) and Brit TV writer Aschlin Ditta build around them are all laugh out loud funny.
+The film director Oliver Parker (the “St. Trinians” comedies, “Johnny English Reborn”) and Brit TV writer Aschlin Ditta build around them is sometimes laugh out loud funny.

-Brydon plays Eric Scott, senior accountant, with an office, at a downtown London accountancy.
+Brydon plays Eric Scott, senior accountant at a downtown London accountancy.
 It’s as boring as it sounds.